-- The previous disciplinary record and general compliance history of the (9) individual including whether the FCA, any previous regulator, designated professional body or other domestic or international regulator has previously imposed a disciplinary sanction on the individual. - The FCA may have regard to the cumulative effect of a number of factors which, when 9 10 considered in isolation, may not be sufficient to show that the individual is not fit and proper to continue to perform a controlled function or other function in relation to FCA regulated activities.
-It may also take account of the particular controlled function which an approved person is performing for a firm, the nature and activities of the firm concerned and the markets within which it operates. - 9.11 Due to the diverse nature of the activities and functions which the FCA regulates, it is not possible to produce a definitive list of matters which the FCA might take into account when considering whether an individual is not a fit and proper person to perform a FCA particular, or any, function in relation to a particular, or any, firm. - 9.12 The following are examples of types of behaviour which have previously resulted in the FCA deciding to issue a prohibition order or withdraw the approval of an approved person: - Providing false or misleading information to the FCA; including information (1)relating to identity, ability to work in the United Kingdom, and business arrangements; - (2)Failure to disclose material considerations on application forms, such as details of County Court Judgments, criminal convictions and dismissal from employment for regulatory or criminal breaches.
-The nature of the information not disclosed can also be relevant; - (3) Severe acts of dishonesty, e.g. which may have resulted in financial crime; - Serious lack of competence; and (4) - (5) Serious breaches of the Statements of Principle for approved persons, such as failing to make terms of business regarding fees clear or actively misleading clients about fees; acting without regard to instructions; providing misleading information to clients, consumers or third parties; giving clients poor or inaccurate advice; using intimidating or threatening behaviour towards clients and former clients; failing to remedy breaches of the general prohibition or to ensure that a firm acted within the scope of its permissions. - 9.13 Certain matters that do not fit squarely, or at all, within the matters referred to above may also fall to be considered.
+The FCA may have regard to the cumulative effect of a number of factors which, when considered in isolation, may not be sufficient to show that the individual is not fit and proper to continue to perform a controlled function or other function in relation to regulated activities.
+It may also take account of the particular controlled function which an approved person is performing for a firm, the nature and activities of the firm concerned and the markets within which it operates.

+Due to the diverse nature of the activities and functions which the FCA regulates, it is not possible to produce a definitive list of matters which the FCA might take into account when considering whether an individual is not a fit and proper person to perform a particular, or any, function in relation to a particular, or any, firm.

+The following are examples of types of behaviour which have previously resulted in the deciding to issue a prohibition order or withdraw the approval of an approved person:

+- (1) Providing false or misleading information to the FCA; including information relating to identity, ability to work in the United Kingdom, and business arrangements; - (2) Failure to disclose material considerations on application forms, such as details of County Court Judgments, criminal convictions and dismissal from employment for regulatory or criminal breaches.
+The nature of the information not disclosed can also be relevant; - (3) Severe acts of dishonesty, e.g. which may have resulted in financial crime; - (4) Serious lack of competence; and - (5) Serious breaches of the Statements of Principle for approved persons, such as failing to make terms of business regarding fees clear or actively misleading clients about fees; acting without regard to instructions; providing misleading information to clients, consumers or third parties; giving clients poor or inaccurate advice; using intimidating or threatening behaviour towards clients and former clients; failing to remedy breaches of the general prohibition or to ensure that a firm acted within the scope of its permissions.

+Certain matters that do not fit squarely, or at all, within the matters referred to above may also fall to be considered.
 In these circumstances the FCA will consider whether the conduct or matter in question is relevant to the individual's fitness and propriety.

-FCA - 9.14 Where it considers it is appropriate to withdraw an individual's approval to perform a controlled function within a particular firm, it will also consider, at the very least, whether it should prohibit the individual from performing that function more generally.
-Depending FCA on the circumstances, it may consider that the individual should also be prohibited from performing other functions. - 9.14A The FCA will consult the PRA before withdrawing an approval given by the PRA. - FCA
+Where it considers it is appropriate to withdraw an individual's approval to perform a controlled function within a particular firm, it will also consider, at the very least, whether it should prohibit the individual from performing that function more generally.
+Depending on the circumstances, it may consider that the individual should also be prohibited from performing other functions.

+The FCA will consult the PRA before withdrawing an approval given by the PRA.